College Transfer Student

 Completing a university degree opens doors and expands your options.
 With many transfer agreements and flexible pathway options, Trent University is a leader in helping students achieve degree completion goals.

 Many of our students say they knew Trent was right for them when they saw our campuses for the first time.
 See for yourself through our new virtual campus experiences.
-Have a burning question that needs an answer?
-Trent offers a one hour Ask me Anything session every Monday - Friday.
-Every Tuesday AMA, an admissions representative will be live to answer any admission questions you may have.
-Be sure to tune in through the virtual campus experience page.

 Applying to university marks an exciting milestone in a student's life and doesn't have to be a daunting task.
 Whether you're applying to a program at the Peterborough campus or our Durham Greater Toronto Area campus, your next steps are outlined below.